-- Visitors are welcome at any time during the patient’s stay
+- Visitors are welcome at any time during the patient’s stay.

 - Patients can choose who can and cannot visit them while they are in our healthcare facility without regard to legal relationship, race, color, national origin, religion, sex, sexual orientation, gender identity or disability.

-- The patient requests restrictions or limitations
+- The patient requests restrictions or time limits for visiting.

-- There are safety concerns, such as risk of infection
+- There are safety concerns, such as risk of infection.

-- Visitors are disruptive, threatening or violent
+- A visitor becomes disruptive, threatening or violent.

 Visits from children